pessini/moby-bikes/README.md

-# Moby Bikes - Rental Prediction
+# Moby Bikes - Rental Demand Prediction

 The project will use two main open datasets provided from Moby and Met Éireann to predict the number of rentals on a day based on weather conditions.